suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 }
 ```

-TODO: Add authz details

-The message type will be set to PUBLISH\_REQUEST (6). `tracks` identifies the list of tracks.
-The `media_id` represents an handle to the track to be used over the data streams(s).
-Given that media corresponding to the track can potentially be sent over multiple data streams, the `media_id` provides the necessary mapping between the control stream and the associated data streams. `media_id` also serves as compression identifier for containing the size of object headers instead of carrying full formed Track Id in every object.
+The message type will be set to PUBLISH\_REQUEST (3).
+`tracks` identifies the list of tracks.
+The `media_id` represents
+an handle to the track to be used over the data streams(s).
+Given
+that media corresponding to the track can potentially be sent over
+multiple data streams, the `media_id` provides the necessary
+mapping between the control stream and the associated data streams.
+`media_id` also serves as compression identifier for containing
+the size of object headers instead of carrying full formed
+Track Id in every object.

 The `publish_request` message is sent on its own control stream and
 akin to subscribes, the control stream's lifecycle bounds